The Human Race Beginner’s Guide to Triathlon

 - Practice makes perfect: if the first time you swim in open water is on race day, that’s a recipe for panic and stress.
 Find where your local swimming lake is (check out a list here) and train there regularly

-- If you’ve never been in open water before and the idea really terrifies you, try our Open Water Swim Seminar on Saturday 21st May, at Dorney.
+- If you’ve never been in open water before and the idea really terrifies you, try our Open Water Swim Seminar at Dorney.
 Our training partners RG Active will talk you through everything you need to know and you’ll come away ready and eager to take on the open water

 - On race day, make sure you get in the water with plenty of time before the start.
 If the water is cold then you’ll need time to acclimatise before the gun goes.
 When you get in, concentrate on your breathing, making sure you take slow, deep breaths to calm any pre-race nerves.